Jipok/Cute-bash/README.md

 wget "https://raw.githubusercontent.com/trapd00r/LS_COLORS/master/LS_COLORS" -O /etc/bash/ls_colors
 ```

 Of course this will replace the original files if they were.
+Also recommend `sudo rm /etc/skel/.bashrc`